 Tafelmusik Chamber Choir, 2011 (Photo: Cylla von Tiedemann)

-Regular tours in Canada, the United States and Europe are complemented with ambitious tours to destinations like Asia.
-The orchestra has toured in Asia since 1990, performing in Japan, Hong Kong, Taiwan and the People’s Republic of China.
-In October 2010, Tafelmusik took The Galileo Project on the road to the Beijing Music Festival and Kuala Lumpur in Malaysia.
-Tafelmusik makes its debut in Australia and New Zealand with The Galileo Project in March 2012.
+Tafelmusik’s regular tours in Canada, the United States, and Europe are complemented by tours to such destinations as Asia and Australia.
+The orchestra has toured in Asia since 1990, performing in Japan, Hong Kong, Taiwan, and the People’s Republic of China.

 Tafelmusik has been invited to perform in Europe’s most prestigious concert halls, including the Concertgebouw in Amsterdam, the Musikverein in Vienna, Symphony Hall in Birmingham, and the Barbican Centre in London.
 In June 2014, Tafelmusik made its debut as Orchestra-in-Residence at BachFest Leipzig, in the city where Bach spent the last 25 years of his life.
 Since 1984 Tafelmusik has also performed in Austria, Belgium, Bermuda, the Czech Republic, Denmark, France, Germany, Greece, Israel, Latvia, Luxembourg, Lithuania, Mexico, The Netherlands, Puerto Rico, Poland, Portugal, Slovenia, Spain, Switzerland, United Kingdom, Venezuela, and from coast to coast in the United States and Canada.
 Tafelmusik made its debut at the Reate Festival in Rieti, Italy by invitation from the Festival’s Artistic Director Kent Nagano in 2009, and was invited to return in August 2010.

-The only Canadian orchestra to have held an annual international residency, Tafelmusik was orchestra-in-residence at the Klang und Raum Festival in Irsee, Germany for 19 years from 1993.
-For Klang und Raum’s final edition in September 2011, the festival’s Artistic Director Bruno Weil led Tafelmusik in works by Mozart, Haydn and Beethoven.
+The only Canadian orchestra to have held an annual international residency, Tafelmusik was orchestra-in-residence at the Klang und Raum Festival in Irsee, Germany for 19 years from 1993 to 2011.
+For Klang und Raum’s final edition, the festival’s Artistic Director Bruno Weil led Tafelmusik in works by Mozart, Haydn, and Beethoven.

 Tafelmusik’s reach has extended to television and film, with performance documentaries Le Mozart Noir and The Four Seasons Mosaic.
-Produced by Media Headquarters, Le Mozart Noir is a documentary on Le Chevalier de Saint-Georges, a French Black composer and contemporary of Mozart.
+Produced by Media Headquarters, Le Mozart Noir is a documentary on Le Chevalier de Saint-Georges, a black French composer and contemporary of Mozart.
 Originally broadcast on CBC, BBC, PBS, TV5, and ARTV, the DVD was released in 2005.
-The Four Seasons Mosaic, also produced by Media Headquarters, is a cross-cultural arts special which reinvents Vivaldi’s The Four Seasons to include a Chinese pipa, Indian sarangi and Inuit throat-singing.
+The Four Seasons Mosaic, also produced by Media Headquarters, is a cross-cultural arts special that reinvents Vivaldi’s The Four Seasons to include a Chinese pipa, Indian sarangi, and Inuit throat-singing.
 The Four Seasons Mosaic premiered on CBC Television’s “Opening Night” in 2005, and the DVD is paired with Tafelmusik’s L’estro armonico CD.
 A live performance of Tafelmusik’s Sing-Along Messiah produced by 90th Parallel Productions was released on DVD 2012 on the Tafelmusik Media label, and has been telecast nationally on Bravo!, CTV, and by American public broadcaster WNED.

-At home in Toronto Tafelmusik performs over 50 concerts each season at Trinity-St. Paul’s Centre, a historic church in the Annex neighbourhood of Toronto, as well as a series of performances at George Weston Recital Hall in the Toronto Centre for the Arts, and at Koerner Hall, TELUS Centre for the Performing Arts, Royal Conservatory of Music.
-Selected concerts at Trinity-St. Paul’s Centre are recorded for broadcast on CBC Radio Two programmes, and are also heard on National Public Radio in the United States.
+At home in Toronto, Tafelmusik performs over 50 concerts each season at Trinity-St. Paul’s Centre, a historic church in the Annex neighbourhood of Toronto, as well as a series of performances at George Weston Recital Hall in the Toronto Centre for the Arts, and at Koerner Hall, TELUS Centre for the Performing Arts, Royal Conservatory of Music.

 Tafelmusik’s long and celebrated collaboration with Opera Atelier has helped establish Toronto as an important North American centre for baroque and classical opera performance.
-The two organizations collaborate on two productions per season, including performances of Mozart’s Don Giovanni in the fall of 2011 and Lully’s Armide, which will also be seen at the Royal Opera House in Versailles, France to perform Lully’s Armide, and returned in May 2014 for performances of Lully’s Persée.
+The two organizations collaborate on two productions per season in Toronto’s historic Elgin theatre.
+In 2012 Tafelmusik joined Opera Atelier at the Royal Opera House in Versailles, France to perform Lully’s Armide, and returned in May 2014 for performances of Lully’s Persée.

 Working towards its vision of becoming an international centre of musical excellence, Tafelmusik has invested much energy and many resources into ongoing music education and outreach programs for music-lovers of all ages.
-In 2000, the orchestra and choir founded the Tafelmusik Baroque Summer Institute (TBSI), held at the Faculty of Music at the University of Toronto.
-TBSI offers advanced students, pre-professional and professional musicians an in-depth course of study of baroque repertoire and performance practice through masterclasses, lectures, orchestral and choral training, and chamber ensembles.
+In 2002, the orchestra and choir founded the Tafelmusik Baroque Summer Institute (TBSI).
+TBSI offers advanced students, pre-professional, and professional musicians an in-depth introduction to baroque repertoire and performance practice through masterclasses, lectures, orchestral and choral training, and chamber ensembles.
 TBSI is held at the Faculty of Music at the University of Toronto, where Tafelmusik is the baroque orchestra-in-residence.
 Building on the success of TBSI, in January 2013, Tafelmusik launched the Tafelmusik Winter Institute, a week-long specialized institute for experienced players of period instruments.
-In 2010, Tafelmusik launched Baroque Mentors training programmes that allow emerging artists to learn directly from Tafelmusik musicians and distinguished guest artists through university residencies and guest artist masterclasses.
-This successful programme has been expanded for the 2011/12 season.
+In 2010, Tafelmusik launched Baroque Mentors, allowing emerging artists to learn directly from Tafelmusik musicians and distinguished guest artists through university residencies and guest artist masterclasses.

 Tafelmusik continues its commitment to the Advanced Certificate in Baroque Performance Programme at the University of Toronto.
 This one-year programme is an intensive immersion in baroque performance on period instruments, combining study and performance with Tafelmusik musicians with academic courses offered at the Faculty of Music.
 Also offered is a two-year graduate programme leading to a Master of Music in Period Performance.

-Tafelmusik's vision for music education also includes a programme for students in grades 6 through 12 featuring free outreach concerts, a musician-in-the-classroom programme, multi-disciplinary projects with area schools, and education events on tour including university residencies, children’s concerts and school visits.
-As part of an ongoing commitment to music education, Tafelmusik is providing permanent music-education classroom materials to the school groups they meet on tour, including access to Tafelmusik’s online learning centre, curriculum-based study guides, the JUNO Award-winning TafelKIDS™ recording Baroque Adventure: The Quest for Arundo Donax CD, the critically acclaimed Four Season Mosaic DVD with Inuit, Chinese and South Asian musicians, and Tafelmusik recordings related to the education programme.
+Tafelmusik's vision for music education includes a programme for students in elementary and secondary schools featuring free outreach concerts, a musician-in-the-classroom programme, multi-disciplinary projects with area schools, and education events on tour, including children’s concerts and school visits.
+As part of an ongoing commitment to music education, Tafelmusik provides permanent music-education classroom materials to the school groups they meet on tour, including access to Tafelmusik’s online learning centre, curriculum-based study guides, the JUNO Award-winning TafelKIDS™ recording Baroque Adventure: The Quest for Arundo Donax CD, the critically acclaimed Four Season Mosaic DVD with Inuit, Chinese and South Asian musicians, and Tafelmusik recordings related to our education concerts.